juanjdlt/slugit-jquery/README.md

 ## Pull Requests

-I will consider pull requests to fix bugs, or add new character sets.
+Pull requests to fix bugs or add new character sets would be appreciated.
 Also tests, if anyone feels inspired.

 ## Licensing